tc39/notes/es9/2018-03/mar-21.md

 DE: There's been a variety of intuitions about what hazards are hazardous.
 Some people view static private methods not working with subclass receivers is worse than ... ?
 So for that intuition switching to these (no-brandcheck) semantics would address the concern.
 Other people view them as both being significant.

-BE: This is a differeent design choose, thanks for bribing up.
+BE: This is a different design choose, thanks for bribing up.
 Class initialization blocks: I think this is uncontroversial.

 DE: We will discuss it later, in the static public fields presentation.